jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ![Unsaved document with text](http://korflab.ucdavis.edu/Unix_and_Perl/fraise4.png)

 This is meant to serve as a visual reminder that your file is still unsaved.
-As soon as you click the â€˜Saveâ€™ button, this black dot will disappear.
+As soon as you click the 'Save' button, this black dot will disappear.
 From time to time you will have problems with your Perl scripts, and this might simply be because you have not saved any changes that you have made.

 ---